visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetDefaultFileOpenOptions(pluginName) -> Dictionary
+  GetDefaultFileOpenOptions(pluginName) -> dictionary

 pluginName : type
     The name of a plugin.

-return type : Dictionary
+return type : dictionary
     Returns a dictionary containing the options.